zonneplan/KiBot/README.md

   -c CONFIG, --plot-config CONFIG  The plotting config file to use -C, --cli-order                  Generate outputs using the indicated order -d OUT_DIR, --out-dir OUT_DIR    The output directory [default: .]
-  -e SCHEMA, --schematic SCHEMA    The schematic file (.sch) -g DEF, --global-redef DEF       Overwrite a global value (VAR=VAL) -i, --invert-sel                 Generate the outputs not listed as targets
+  -D, --dont-stop                  Try to continue if an output fails -e SCHEMA, --schematic SCHEMA    The schematic file (.sch) -g DEF, --global-redef DEF       Overwrite a global value (VAR=VAL) -i, --invert-sel                 Generate the outputs not listed as targets